The TerraMar Project

 The TerraMar Project was a self-described environmental nonprofit organization.
-It was founded in 2012 in the United States by socialite and later convicted child sex offender Ghislaine Maxwell.
+It was founded in 2012 in the United States by former socialite and later convicted child sex offender Ghislaine Maxwell.
 A sister organisation in the United Kingdom was incorporated in 2013.
-TerraMar (US) announced its closure on 12 July 2019, shortly after New York federal prosecutors arrested Maxwell's long-time partner Jeffrey Epstein.
-Epstein was a financier who was being charged with child sex trafficking crimes for a second time.
-TerraMar (UK) was officially dissolved on 3 December 2019.
+TerraMar (US) announced its closure on 12 July 2019, shortly after New York federal prosecutors arrested Maxwell's associate, the financier and sex offender Jeffrey Epstein.
+TerraMar (UK) was dissolved on 3 December 2019.

 History

 The TerraMar Project, United States

 The TerraMar Project was founded on 26 September 2012 at the Blue Ocean Film Festival and Conservation Conference in Monterey, California, and focused on the 64% of the ocean that lies outside any single country's jurisdiction.
 Their mission was to create a "global ocean community" based around the idea of shared ownership of the global commons, also known as the high seas or international waters.
+According to Ghislaine Maxwell, an inspiration for the TerraMar project came when she was aboard a submarine and thought she saw a mythical creature at 1,500 ft deep.
+She was disappointed when she found out it was actually a coat hanger.

-In 2014, on behalf of the TerraMar Project, Maxwell gave a lecture at the University of Texas at Dallas and later that year, a TED talk, about the importance of ocean conservation.
+In 2014, on behalf of the TerraMar Project, Maxwell gave a lecture at the University of Texas at Dallas and later that year, a TEDx talk, about the importance of ocean conservation.
 Maxwell also spoke at the United Nations as the founder of the TerraMar Project.
 She accompanied Stuart Beck, a 2013 TerraMar board member, to two United Nations meetings to discuss the project.
 Maxwell presented at the Arctic Circle Assembly in Reykjavík, Iceland in 2013.

 Scott Borgerson, listed on TerraMar's board of directors for 2013, appeared with Maxwell at the Arctic Circle conference.
 In June 2014, Maxwell and Borgerson spoke at an event in Washington, DC, sponsored by the Council on Foreign Relations, titled "Governing the Ocean Commons: Growing Challenges, New Approaches".
 TerraMar's commitment to advancing the Sustainable Development Goals (SDG) was showcased by the Clinton Global Initiative.